-(F2F only, not available online)
+Skeletisation workshop (F2F only, not available online) Associate Professor Carl Stephan and team

 In this workshop delegates will learn the dubious origins and nature of traditional medical teaching skeletons and why newly produced unmingled anatomical skeletons of consenting body donors holds a key role for ethical, present-day, anatomical study.
 Attendees will be afforded the opportunity to compare and contrast the anatomy of both kinds of skeletons to observe the limitations of the former and the benefits of the latter.
 Skeletisation infrastructure and processes, including Dermestes Maculatus for periosteal removal, will be reviewed.